uthbees/listings/README.md

 For further configuration options, use the object at `exportedConfig.options`.
 Here are the available fields:

--   `useWeeklyRefresh` (boolean): If true, will "release" (start displaying) newly published videos once a week, instead of immediately.
+-   `timedRefresh.enabled` (boolean): If true, will "release" (start displaying) newly published videos once per specified period instead of immediately.
 This can be helpful to avoid feeling like you have to check back all the time.
+-   `timedRefresh.refreshPeriod.interval` ('weekly' or 'monthly'): Whether to trigger the refresh weekly or monthly.
+Defaults to weekly.
-    -   `weeklyRefreshDay` (int between 0 and 6): The day to trigger the refresh, with 0 being Sunday.
-Defaults to 0.
+-   `timedRefresh.refreshPeriod.day` The day to trigger the refresh, with 0 being Sunday for weekly mode or simply the day of the month for monthly mode.
+Defaults to 0 (Sunday) or 1 respectively.
-    -   `weeklyRefreshHour` (int between 0 and 23): The hour to trigger the refresh, with 0 being midnight.
+-   `timedRefresh.refreshHour` (int between 0 and 23): The hour to trigger the refresh, with 0 being midnight.
 Defaults to 0.
 -   `invertSortDirection` (boolean): If true, switches the sort direction from putting the oldest videos at the top to putting the newest videos at the top.

 ### Problems with hosting publicly